 I love this bread!

 The five W’s are the main question words in English: What, where, when, who and why.
-Although it does not start with W, you can also include how in this list!
+Although it doesn’t start with W, you can also include how in this list.

-If you are writing an assignment, try to answer at least a few of these five questions, unless the topic is so specific that it would not make sense to do it.
+If you’re writing an assignment, try to answer at least a few of these five questions, unless the topic is so specific that it wouldn’t make sense to do it.

-For example, you do not need to answer all five of them if you are describing your best friend or talking about the weather, but you can if you are describing your last holidays.
+For example, you don’t need to answer all five of them if you’re describing your best friend or talking about the weather, but you can if you’re describing your last holidays.

 This example is okay, but it sounds odd because it includes too many unimportant details: